Return On Ad Spend (ROAS)

 Step 3: Calculate Your ROAS

-Now that you have the spend and revenue data, calculating ROAS is simple.
+Now that you have the spend and revenue data, calculating your return on ad spend is simple.
 You just take the revenue generated divided by the cost of ads that generated it.
 For instance, if you spent $5,000 on ads and then made $20,000 in total revenue from that campaign your ROAS would be 4.0, or 400%.
 Your earn four dollars for every one dollar spent.

 ROAS = $20,000 / $5,000 = 4.0